gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 In this tutorial we're going to cover the steps to creating a simple, custom, accessible image lightbox inside a [GatsbyJS](/) application.
 You can check out the finished example is on [Github](https://github.com/416serg/GatsbyLightbox) ([Demo](https://gatsbylightboxv2.416serg.me/)) or continue reading to dive right into the magic.

-## First

-GatsbyJS is a blazingly fast static site generator that uses React.
-It has an amazing team behind it and is constantly evolving to be the go-to tool for your blog, e-commerce site, front-end of your application or anything you can think of.
-Not convinced?
-Check out their [showcase](/showcase/) to see how companies like Nike are using GatsbyJS to build awesome websites.

 ## Getting started

 If you don't have Gatsby installed, open up your terminal and type in: